 Application

-Access to the asylum procedure is ensured to any foreign national or stateless person who is on Romanian territory or at the border, from the time the person manifests their intention to request protection from the Romanian state, in writing or orally.[1]
-An asylum application may be made at the border or on the territory.
+Access to the asylum procedure is guaranteed to any foreign national or stateless person who is either on Romanian territory or at the border, from the moment they express their intention to request protection from the Romanian state, whether in writing or orally.
+An asylum application can be submitted at the border or within the country.[1]

-Apart from IGI-DAI, there are also other authorities competent to receive asylum applications such as the Border Police operating offices, police units including pre-trial detention and detention centres, structures of the National Administration of Penitentiaries within the Ministry of Justice.[2]
-IGI-DAI has to register the asylum application within a maximum of 3 working days if the application was made with the IGI,[3] or within a maximum of 6 working days if the application was made with another competent authority.
-In case of a mass influx of applications for international protection filed with any of the latter competent authorities, the registration can be made within 10 working days from the date when the application was filed.[4]
+In addition to IGI-DAI, several other authorities are authorized to receive asylum applications.
+These include Border Police offices, police units (including those in pre-trial detention and detention centres), and structures of the National Administration of Penitentiaries under the Ministry of Justice.[2]
+The IGI-DAI must register an asylum application within a maximum of 3 working days if the application is submitted directly to them.[3]
+If the application is made to another competent authority, it must be registered within a maximum of 6 working days.[4]
+In cases of a mass influx of applications for international protection submitted to any of these authorities, the registration period may extend to 10 working days from the date the application is filed.[5]

 First instance procedure